hazxel/sisyphus/C++/class.md

 ##### private dtor？

 make dtor private will force the class to be only created by `new`.
-Similarly, overload and make `new` and `delete` private will force the class to be only created on stack.
+Similarly, overload with private `new` and `delete` will force the class to be only created on stack.

 ### Overload (polymorphism at compile time) 重载